PollutionAmbient airAir qualityAirEnvironmentalism

 You can live with your windows open all year long, which, let’s be honest, might not be the most convenient.

-You can buy an air purifier to catch particulate matter, although a lot of air purifiers have been proven to pollute more air than they purify.
+You can buy an air purifier to catch particulate matter, although a lot of air purifiers have been proven to pollute more air than they purifyOpens in a new tab..

 You can also buy houseplants, but you’d need a ton of them to have any impact, which is a good idea if you want to turn your bedroom into a greenhouse (though again, not very practical otherwise!)

 Regular houseplants are fantastic, beautiful organisms, but they are too slow at capturing pollutants.
-In most cases, they don’t know what to do with those pollutants, which makes them pretty much useless in a normal home setting. (sorry to break the myth!).
+In most cases, they don’t know what to do with those pollutants, which makes them pretty much useless in a normal home settingOpens in a new tab.. (sorry to break the myth!).

 At Neoplants, we have combined 35+ years of postdoctoral experience in many fields of biology to develop the first generation of plants bioengineered to capture and eliminate VOCs with unprecedented efficiency.